Distributed solar generation forecasting using attention-based deep neural networks for cloud movement prediction

-Various methods, such as optical flow \cite{Fu2021SkyForecasting} or particle image velocimetry \cite{Cheng2022Short-termInterest}, have been used to forecast cloud movement in the past.
-However, such techniques generally assume that clouds move in a linear fashion, and that cloud shape and thickness do not change over time.
-Deep learning methods, however, can overcome these limitations since they are well suited to learning highly non-linear relationships in sequential images.
-Therefore, more recently deep learning methods are being adapted in the cloud forecasting literature.
 The commonly adapted deep learning methods for cloud forecasting include variants of convolutional neural networks (CNN) or combinations of CNN and long short-term memory networks due to their abilities to capture spatial and temporal relationships in the data.
-However, there exist new deep neural network architectures and mechanisms that have shown success in many applications \cite{VaswaniAshishandShazeerNoamandParmarNikiandUszkoreitJakobandJonesLlionandGomezAidanNandKaiserLukaszandPolosukhin2017AttentionNeed, Huang2017DenselyNetworks, Wang2017PredRNN:LSTMs}, but are yet to be explored when it comes to cloud movement forecasting.
+However, the field of deep learning has seen rapid advances, introducing architectures and components that have demonstrated strong performance across a broad range of applications \cite{VaswaniAshishandShazeerNoamandParmarNikiandUszkoreitJakobandJonesLlionandGomezAidanNandKaiserLukaszandPolosukhin2017AttentionNeed, Huang2017DenselyNetworks, Wang2017PredRNN:LSTMs}.
 One such mechanism that has proven successful in many applications is known as \say{attention model} or \say{attention mechanism} \cite{Chaudhari2021AnModels}.
-The main concept behind attention is giving more importance to useful parts (or areas) of an input to assist the task at hand and focus less on other areas.
-Including attention in neural networks for solar forecasting was investigated in several studies \cite{Qu2021Day-aheadPattern, Lai2021AForecasting, Yu2020ForecastingMemory}.
-However, these studies include attention mechanisms to focus on important regions of the power generation time series data.
-In this work, we focus on investigating the potential of attention-based deep neural networks to forecast cloud movement (using satellite images) and the impact of these cloud predictions on short-term solar forecasting (up to 1 hour).
+The main concept behind attention is giving more importance to useful parts (or areas) of an input to assist the task at hand and focusing less on other areas.
+In the context of solar forecasting, application of attention mechanisms has been investigated in several studies \cite{Qu2021Day-aheadPattern, Lai2021AForecasting, Yu2020ForecastingMemory}.
+However, these studies primarily apply attention to identify important regions of power generation time-series data rather than to cloud images.
+Few studies have explored applying attention mechanisms in cloud forecasting to identify regions of interests in cloud images.
+One notable example is \citet{Cheng2022Short-termInterest}, where a CNN-based attention module is used to refine cloud feature maps by weighting satellite image features alongside past power generation values and clear sky predictions, producing a single channel attention-refined feature map for solar power forecasting.
+While these studies provide valuable insights into how attention mechanisms provide improvements in solar forecasting, several important questions remain underexplored.
+First, the impact of improvements in attention-based cloud forecasting on the accuracy of downstream solar forecasting has not been systematically investigated.
+Furthermore, given the variety of solar forecasting methods that exist in the literature, it remains unknown whether these improvements are consistent across different forecasting models.
+Second, there has been limited research on the specific sky conditions in which attention mechanisms offer the most significant benefits.